Hip Arthroscopy

 Hip Arthroscopy Overview

-Hip arthroscopy is a new minimally invasive treatment option that treats many hip injuries and conditions.
-Patients who experience hip pain are encouraged to make an appointment with a Carolina Orthopaedics and Neurosurgical Associates (CONA) hip specialist to receive an official diagnosis and find out if this is an appropriate treatment option.
-Learn more about other orthopedic hip surgery procedures.
+Hip arthroscopy is a minimally invasive treatment option that treats many hip injuries and conditions including Femoroacetabular Impingement (FAI) and hip labral tears.
+Typically this treatment is considered only when patients have not had improvement with conservative treatment modalities such as structured physical therapy.
+Our physical therapy team at CONA is experienced in treatment of hip conditions to avoid surgery, as well as rehabilitation of our hip arthroscopy patients after surgery.
+Patients who experience hip pain are encouraged to make an appointment with a Carolina Orthopaedic and Neurosurgical Associates (CONA) hip specialist to receive an official diagnosis and find out if this is an appropriate treatment option.

 What Conditions Can This Procedure Treat?